 Mental health issues are notoriously complex.
-While psychologists have a successful manual to diagnose your mental health issues, those manuals are simply guidelines for treatment – they're not gospel in terms of how you experience your emotional and psychological wellness.
+While psychologists have a successful manual to diagnose your mental health issues, those manuals are simply guidelines for treatment – they're not gospel regarding how you experience your emotional and psychological wellness.

 With that in mind, many people experience more than one type of mental health disorder, often in different degrees.
 When someone has more than one mental health problem, it's known as "comorbidity," and by far the two most comorbid diagnoses are anxiety and depression.